Backcountry & Snow Safety

 GRAND TARGHEE BACKCOUNTRY ACCESS POLICY

 Grand Targhee neither encourages nor discourages backcountry touring.
 Backcountry users are essentially "on their own" and accept the associated risks, so make sure you read all signs before entering.
-Once riders leave this boundary, it is not patrolled.
+Once riders leave this boundary, they are in the backcountry, and Grand Targhee does not patrol it.
 Backcountry users need to make their own decisions about avalanche conditions and if the terrain is skiable.
 When leaving resort boundaries, skiers and snowboarders enter the Jedediah Smith Wilderness and the Caribou/Targhee National Forest, where there is no Avalanche Hazard Reduction.
 The only rescue is through Teton County, WY Sheriff, and Search and Rescue.
 That rescue could be delayed hours or into the next day.

 BACKCOUNTRY SKIING

 Grand Targhee Resort neither encourages nor discourages backcountry touring.
 Skiers/snowboarders crossing out of the Grand Targhee Resort boundaries do so at their own risk.
 Read the posted signs at the designated access gates before proceeding.
-For more information, call the Bridger-Teton National Forest Backcountry Avalanche Hazard & Weather Forecast at 307.733.2664.
-Contact the Activities Center to schedule a guided backcountry experience with Yöstmark Mountain Guides 1 307.353.2300 ext.1355.
+For more information, call the Bridger-Teton National Forest Backcountry Avalanche Hazard & Weather Forecast at 307.733.2664 or click the link to the Bridger-Teton Avalanche Center.

 WARNING: RISK OF AVALANCHE